 HSS is following all New York City Department of Health guidelines to distribute our supply of the COVID-19 vaccine.
 These guidelines include criteria that outline who is eligible to receive it.

-Per New York City guidelines and contingent on supply, eligible populations may schedule an appointment to receive the vaccine at our Manhattan or Queens locations.
+Per New York City guidelines and contingent on supply, eligible populations may schedule an appointment to receive the vaccine at our Manhattan location.
 You can also search for vaccine locations at NYC COVID-19 Vaccine Finder.